TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab2/README.md

     print("Str_to_float Test Closed \n")
     # the rest is omitted
 ```
 Every test code of each function is written within `print` statement's bracket (`(`,`)`), which shows the start and end of print statement (method).
-In each test, it's recommend to use `print` statement to show the function result on the console and check whether there is `True` result value next `====> `.
-The result will be shown as below if you execute the `python basic_operations.py`  code without any change.
+In each test.
+It's recommend to use `print` statement to show the function result on the console and check whether there is `True` result value next `====> `.
+The result will be shown as below if you execute command `python basic_operations.py` without any change.
 And don’t forget.
 The execution must be on the `console `.

 ```bash
 Str_to_int Test